-19. In what circumstances can a seller retain environmental liability after an asset sale/a share sale?
+20. In what circumstances can a seller retain environmental liability after an asset sale/a share sale?

-Because a seller loses its interest in the land after the sale, the seller ceases to be liable as a landowner after the sale under the SCCL.
-However, the seller can still be liable for any contamination it caused pre-sale (see Question 14).
-In addition, if the seller transfers its contaminated land to a buyer controlled by the seller (to avoid liability under the SCCL) and the buyer cannot cover the liability, the seller can still be liable as a landowner under the SCCL.
+Because a seller loses its interest in the land after the sale, the seller ceases to be liable as a landowner after the sale under the Soil Contamination Countermeasures Law.
+However, the seller can still be liable for any contamination it caused presale (see Question 14).
+Additionally, if the seller transfers its contaminated land to a buyer controlled by the seller (to avoid liability under the SCCL) and the buyer cannot cover the liability, the seller can still be liable as a landowner under the SCCL.